 On their website, US Monitor says that most members spend less than 1 hour each day reporting mail.
 Honestly, I’m not a member and don’t see how it could take you over an hour to report mail each day, but it does say you do have to log on each day, even if you didn’t receive any mail.

 For $10 a month the time commitment seems to be a bit much to me.
 I’m not exactly sure how long it takes to log on and tell them you have no mail, I’d think just a few seconds.
 But when they say, most members spend less than an hour each day, it seems that there’s more to it than just saying “hey no mail here.”

 Is US Monitor A Scam Or Legit?

 US Monitor is legit and scam free, but there’s no guarantee you’ll get accepted to the program.
 Since it’s such easy work, there’s a lot of people interested.
 There’s a chance that your area might not need any new members.

 If you do get accepted, you’ll get paid $10 or more each month.
 To me, this seems like a pretty good time commitment just for $10 a month, but I’ll let you be the judge of that.

 If you’d like to learn more or to join, you can visit the US Monitor Agent Application to get started.

-To me this isn’t a big enough income opportunity to make it worth it, but here’s an awesome way to learn how to make a full-time income online, check out My #1 Recommendation to learn how I made over $13,000 last month online!
+To me this isn’t a big enough income opportunity to make it worth it, if you’re serious about making a full-time income online, check out My #1 Recommendation to learn how I made over $13,000 last month online!